Transcranial Magnetic Stimulation (TMS)

 Your doctor can adjust the level of stimulation to reduce symptoms or may recommend that you take an over-the-counter pain medication before the procedure.

 Uncommon Side Effects

 Serious side effects are rare.
-They may include Seizures, Mania, particularly in people with bipolar disorder, Hearing loss if there is inadequate ear protection during treatment
+They may include Seizures, Mania, mainly in those with bipolar disorder, loss of hearing if there is insufficient ear protection throughout treatment.